Sharp Point And Nancy Gray Connection Project

 The project will also provide a bike and pedestrian connection to the Poudre Trail north of the railroad tracks.

 The City has submitted an application for a new at-grade crossing of the Great Western tracks to the Public Utilities Commission (PUC).
-Due to Great Western Railroad opposition of the new crossing, the application is going through a hearing process with the PUC.
-A final decision by the PUC is expected in late 2017.
-The City is actively working to negotiate with Great Western to gain support from the railroad.
+Due to Great Western Railroad opposition of the new crossing, the application went through a hearing process with the PUC.
+City Staff negotiated and executed a settlement agreement with Great Western.
+The PUC approved the crossing application in late 2018.
+City staff are working with the Federal Railroad Administration, Public Utilities Commission, and Great Western Railroad to pursue establishing a quiet zone at the crossing.

-The City Engineering Department is working with a design consultant to finalize plans and get the project “shovel ready” in time for PUC approval and railroad construction coordination.
-At this point, construction scheduling is tentative due to the PUC process and railroad coordination.
+The City Engineering Department and design consultant have finalized design in order to make the project “shovel ready” to coordinate with railroad timing.
+At this point, construction scheduling is tentative due to railroad coordination.

 Transportation Capital Expansion Fee (formerly Street Oversizing) funds are the primary funding source.
-Additional funds were appropriated as part of the City’s 2015-2016 budget.
+Additional funds were appropriated as part of the City’s 2017-2018 and 2019-2020 budgets.

-Construction scheduling is tentative due to the PUC process and coordination with Great Western.
+Construction scheduling is tentative due to coordination with Great Western.
 More precise construction dates will be added as they are determined.

 Caleb Feaver, Project Manager